We use cookies to provide the best site experience.

 Partially revised VAT Regulation enacted in Switzerland

 On 18 October 2017, the Swiss Federal Council passed the partially revised Value Added Tax Regulation (hereinafter "VAT Regulation").
 It contains adaptations to the partially revised VAT Act (hereinafter "VAT Act") and other point-to-point changes.
 Both documents will enter into force on 1 January 2018 with the exception of the provisions on mail order trading.
+Similar regulatory actions, such as the Battle with illegally imported medicinal products, show Switzerland’s ongoing efforts to protect market integrity and public welfare.

 VAT Regulation in Switzerland

 It should also be noted that the Regulation contains clarifications on settlements with VAT net and flat rates.
+The New finma report report similarly illustrates the country's proactive stance in monitoring and refining financial regulations.

 Legal disclaimer.
 This article does not constitute legal advice and does not establish an attorney-client relationship.
 The article should be used for informational purposes only.